+The Cape Whale Coast is a stretch of coastline in the Western Cape, South Africa.
+This beautiful coastline is one of the best places in the world for Whale watching.
 The route stretches from Rooiels in the West, to Quoin Point in the East.
 The main towns on the Cape Whale Coast are Hermanus, Kleinmond, Stanford and Gansbaai.

 If you are looking for a coastal escape, a romantic weekend away, a family adventure or a special trip to go Whale watching, then there is no better destination than the Cape Whale Route.
 Long considered one of the best kept holiday secrets in the Cape, this route will satisfy the adventurous at heart, with Whale watching expeditions and Shark Diving as well as hikes, horse riding and kid's activities.